 “My wider family still don’t know that I had breast cancer because being sick and suffering from a disease like this is still very taboo to them.

 “I found it very, very hard to talk to people in Asia about what I was going through.
-Even though one in three women get breast cancer in Singapore, no one wants to talk about it,” she laments.
+Even though one in 14 women* get breast cancer in Singapore, no one wants to talk about it,” she laments.

 “Survivors shouldn’t be stigmatised… we shouldn’t have to hide”